-We propose to progress the wider framework at a later date
+We propose to revisit the wider framework at a later date

-- 56. We propose to progress the draft framework for making IM changes beyond the IM review, which was included in our discussion draft paper at Attachment B, at a later date.
-76 - 57.
-That draft framework for making changes beyond the IM review considers, over a longer time horizon (extending beyond the current review): - 57.1 when we might make different types of changes to the IMs (and in doing so suggests different categories of IM changes); and - 57.2 what factors we might take into account in deciding whether to make a change under each of those categories. - 58.
-We remain of the view that a wider framework for making changes beyond the IM review would be useful.
-However, we also consider there is value in delaying the further development of this draft framework.
-The draft has served its immediate purpose in the review by assisting us and submitters to contextualise the current review within the other avenues that exist for making IM changes beyond the review.
-It will be useful to further consider this framework following the current review, particularly in light of the continuing focus on emerging technologies as part of the review. - 59.
-Accordingly, we propose to reconsider the wider framework in 2017 following the completion of the IM review.
+- 49. We propose to progress the draft framework for making IM changes beyond the IM review, which was included in our discussion draft paper, at a later date.70 - 50.
+That draft framework for making changes beyond the IM review considers, over a longer time horizon (extending beyond the current review): - 50.1 when we might make different types of changes to the IMs (and in doing so suggests different categories of IM changes); and - 50.2 what factors we might take into account in deciding whether to make a change under each of those categories. - 51.
+The draft served its immediate purpose in the IM review by assisting us and submitters to contextualise the current IM review within the other avenues that exist for making IM changes beyond the IM review.
+It may be useful to further consider this framework following the current IM review, particularly in light of the continuing development of emerging technologies in the energy sector.